 The knowledge gained regarding electrochemical plant engineering was also applied to a "best-case" scenario regarding the one-pot synthesis of borohydride ions in high temperature melts and room temperature ionic liquids.
 This led to an estimation of the possible price of NaBH4 synthesized by this new method, should the method have the same mass and electrochemical efficiencies already demonstrated for the sodium synthesis.
 All of these models are compared to the DOE goal for hydrogen cost, and used to generate a roadmap (Figure 1) showing the steps from today's NaBH4 cost structure to the future use of NaBH4 as a H2 storage medium for transportation applications.
-Additional information on the one-pot synthesis is included in the following.
+Additional information on the one-pot synthesis is included below.

 In addition to the cost models, the engineering analysis generated important results that continue to guide current research and resulted in the following observations.
-1) Electricity is likely to be a less expensive utility than hydrogen gas from methane for the plant.
-2) The operating cost of the plant is dominated by electricity usage and this cost appears to be more important than the capital cost of the membrane material.
-3) The current density requirement is likely to be in the range of 100 mA/cm^2 .
-The key assumption in this assertion is that the membrane does not need to be replaced too frequently.
-The actual current density that optimizes the balance between membrane lifetime and electrolyzer cost remains to be determined.
+1) Electricity is likely to be a less expensive utility than hydrogen gas from methane for a plant.
+2) The operating cost of a plant is dominated by electricity usage and this cost appears to be more important than the capital cost of membrane material.
+3) The current density requirement is likely to be in the range of 100 mA/cm2.
+The key assumption in this assertion is that the membrane does not need to be replaced very frequently.
+The actual current density that optimizes the balance between membrane lifetime and electrolyzer cost was determined for the methoxide process.
 Because of this, a major portion of the research this past year was directed towards determining membrane characteristics such as current density and stability.
+Furthermore, the use of sodium methoxide instead of caustic soda has also been investigated.
+Although this new route affects the durability of the membrane, in the absence of water, the membrane performs much better.

 Sodium Metaborate Recycle.

-To fully recycle $NaBH_4$ from its synthesis byproducts and hydrolysis products, borate must be converted to sodium and boric acid.
-This year it was shown that this conversion can be carried out in a cell similar to the one used to synthesize Na metal from NaOH.
-A schematic drawing of the $NaBH_4$ synthesis process employing both NaOH and $NaBO_2$ recycle is shown in Figure 2.
-Implementation of this recycling process advances the cost goal from the current status bar of Figure 1 to the recycle bar in Figure 1, and indicates a cost improvement from today's price of $NaBH_4$ by more than a factor of 10.
+To fully recycle NaBH4 from its synthesis byproducts and hydrolysis products, borate must be converted to sodium and boric acid.
+It has been shown that this conversion can be carried out in an electrochemical reactor similar to the one used to synthesize sodium metal from caustic soda.
+A schematic drawing of the NaBH4 synthesis process employing both NaOCH3 and NaBO2 recycle is shown in Figure 2.
+Implementation of this recycling process advances the cost goal from the current status to the recycle value, and indicates a cost improvement from today's price of NaBH4 by more than a factor of 10.